 Managing Yandex StoreDoc users

-You can add and delete users as well as manage their individual settings and database access permissions.
+You can add and remove users, manage individual user settings, and change database access permissions.

 Getting a list of users